toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/swift-init-patterns/index.md

 ---
 type: post
-slug: swift-init-patterns
 title: Swift init patterns
 description: The ultimate guide how to init your Swift data types, with the help of designated, convenience, failable intitializers and more.
 publication: 2019-08-25 16:20:00
-tags: Swift, iOS, design patterns
+tags:
+    - design-pattern
 authors:
     - tibor-bodecs
 ---

 ## What is initialization?